IfGremlinThen/DesktopCleanup.sh/README.md

 A self-automating bash script for organizing files on your Ubuntu-based GNU-Linux desktop into appropriate folders.

-The purpose of this script is to perform basic cleanup of your Desktop in a way that can be automated.
+The purpose of this script is to perform general cleanup of your Desktop in a way that can be automated.
 As of **Version 1.2**, DesktopCleanup.sh schedules itself to run every 15 minutes as a `crontab` job.

 DesktopCleanup.sh moves all files it recognizes into separate filetype-specific 'Unsorted' folders in each of your main Home folders (audio files will be moved to ~/Music/Unsorted, video will be moved to ~/Videos/Unsorted, etc).
 It also uses `perl` to bulk rename files with foreign characters found in MacOS filenames and `ffmpeg` to convert less popular lossy file formats into more universal and less lossy (or lossless) file formats.
 Below is a complete list of features: